Quantum Corporation: Products

-High-performance file system software
+File system software

 StorNext

-At the core of Quantum's high-performance shared storage product line is Quantum StorNext software which enables video editing and management of large video and image datasets.
-StorNext software is a parallel file processing system that provides fast streaming performance and data access, a shared file storage environment for Apple Macintosh, Microsoft Windows, and Linux workstations, and intelligent data management to protect data across its lifecycle.
-StorNext runs on standard servers and is sold with storage arrays that are used within the StorNext environment.
-These storage arrays include Quantum QXS-Series, a line of high-performance, reliable hybrid storage arrays, offered with either HDDs, SSDs, or some combination of the two.
+Quantum's StorNext software enables video editing and management of large video and image datasets.
+StorNext software is a parallel file processing system providing fast streaming performance and data access, a shared file storage environment for MacOS, Microsoft Windows, and Linux workstations, and intelligent data management to protect data across its lifecycle.
+StorNext's storage arrays include the hybrid Quantum QXS-Series.
+StorNext is also integrated with tape storage and can assign infrequently used but important data to tape to create a large-scale active archive.

-StorNext software can also manage data across different types, or pools, of storage, such as public cloud object stores and disk-based object storage systems.
-StorNext supports a broad range of both private and public object stores.
-For customers that have been archiving video and image data for years, StorNext is also integrated with tape storage and can assign infrequently used but important data to tape to create a large-scale active archive.

 In 2011, the company added the StorNext appliance offerings to its product family.
 In addition to the StorNext Archive Enabled Library (AEL), the company added a metadata controller (StorNext M330), a scale-out gateway appliance (G300), and several scalable storage systems (QM1200, QS1200 and QD6000).
-In February 2012, the company bolstered the StorNext appliance family with the addition of the QS2400 Storage System, followed in May by the M660 metadata appliance.
+In February 2012, the company added the QS2400 Storage System, followed in May by the M660 metadata appliance.

 The HSeries is a line of high-performance storage arrays.
 In January 2021, Quantum introduced its H2000 series of hybrid arrays that provide on-premise storage for media production workflows and block storage arrays that provide an alternative to QXS.
 It includes the 2U H2012 and the H2024, which provides 307 TB after data reduction.
 The H4000 appliance series was released in late 2021.
 The series uses a converged infrastructure that runs file, block, and client services virtually on a single box.

 In April 2022, Quantum released the H4000 Essential.
 It is for small, independent creative teams and provides shared storage and automatic content indexing, discovery, and workflow collaboration by combining Quantum's CatDV asset management and the company's StorNext 7 shared storage software.